AngelAuraMC/Amethyst-Android/README.md

 *From [Boardwalk](https://github.com/zhuowei/Boardwalk)'s ashes here comes PojavLauncher!*

-PojavLauncher is a launcher that allows you to play Minecraft: Java Edition on your Android and [iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS) devices.
+Amethyst is a launcher that allows you to play Minecraft: Java Edition on your Android and [iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS) devices.

 For more details, check out our [wiki](https://pojavlauncher.app/)!

 ## Important Notes

 * We do not have an official TikTok account.
 No one from the dev team makes TikTok videos.
-* The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
+* The official Twitter for Amethyst is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
 Any others (most notably @PojavLauncher) are fake.

 ## Table of Contents